Rites of Passage and the Courage to Rewrite Your Story

 “Girl and woman reconciled… I am Sovereign, Eternal, Free.”

-White Deer: Rites of Passage” affirms that when we stop running from truth—whether the truth of age, of addiction, or of our inner voice—we step into the full possibility of who we have always been, as well as who we are becoming.
+White Deer: Rites of Passage” affirms that when we stop running from truth—whether the truth of age, addiction, or of our inner voice—we step into the full possibility of who we have always been, as well as who we are becoming.
 The story we tell ourselves becomes a life aligned with courage, love, and authenticity.